joshcummingsdesign/gz-cookie-banner/README.md

 # Grizzly Cookie Banner

-Add a banner to your WordPress site that lets users know you are using cookies.
+A simple way to let your users know you are using cookies on your WordPress site.